autonity/docs.autonity.org/reference/genesis/index.md

 #### config.asm.auctioneer object

-Configuration of the Stabilization mechanism's initial Auton supply.
+Configuration of the ASM's auction mechanism for CDP debt and interest.

 |Parameter|Description &amp; Value|
 |---------|----------------|